 I keep mine permanently mounted to the inlet side of my water filtration system and connect the hose directly to the pressure regulator when hooking up.As I mentioned above, in an ideal world I’d mount the pressure regulator before the hose, as this would protect the hose from high water pressure.

 Personally I feel more comfortable keeping my pressure regulator in a locked garage compartment.
 It would be very easy to steal it if it were mounted outside – not that there’s a lot of theft at RV Parks, but there is some (we had a bike stolen last year).

 Ok, I think that’s enough about Water Pressure Regulators – on to water filtration!

 I’m a firm believer that every RVer should filter the water that comes into their RV.
 This isn’t because I’m a health nut, or because I think city water will kill you (although a lot of city water is questionable), but has to do with your RV itself.

-See that picture of our water filtration system on the left?
+See that picture of our water filter system?
 See the clear canister with the brown water filter inside?
-That filter was bright white only 4 months ago.
-We’ve been hooked up to city water the entire time, and yet a 5-micron filter has filtered that from ‘drinking’ water!
+That filter was bright white only a couple months ago.
+We’ve been hooked up to city water the entire time, and yet a 5-micron filter has filtered that brown gunk from ‘drinking’ water!

-Without a filter, those particles would mostly have run through the RV and down the drain, but some of them would have collected and built up in the RV water pipes and our water-using fixtures.
-Consider that this is after only 4 months, and imagine the amount of sediment that would collect in the RV water pipes and fixtures after several years.
+Without a filter, those particles would mostly have run through the RV and down the drain, but some of them would have collected and built up in the RV water pipes and our water-using fixtures – not to mention that we’d be drinking them.
+Consider that this is after a couple months, and imagine the amount of sediment that would collect in the RV water pipes and fixtures after several years.